November 2, 2023 post by the Indiana Historical Bureau on Facebook:

 - Fort Wayne Weekly Sentinel (1875-1917) [via INSPIRE]

 - Fort Wayne Sentinel (1870-1923) [via INSPIRE]

 - Fort Wayne newspapers [Allen County Public Library via NewspaperArchive.com]

 - 1874-1883 Extract of the Monroeville Democrat by Adam Barrone

 - Fort Wayne Fire Department Newspaper Clippings, 1920-2008 at the The Genealogy Center.

 - Colorful journalism in Fort Wayne, Indiana 1966 - Bredemeier, Herbert G, Bibliographical references included in "Notes" (p.
-28-30) an Archive.org ebook
+28-30) on Archive.org

 - Allen County Newspapers on microfilm at the Indiana State Library are also on microfilm at the local Genealogy Center.